Synapse0987/terraform_aks_agw/README.md

 ### <u>Terraform variables</u>

 Terraform variables enables the terraform main configuration to accept different inputs, making it more dynamic and reusable.
 For the `variables.tf` file in the terraform root directory, it contains variables used globally by both modules like the location and admin group.
 For specific variable used by each module, they can be found under each individual module files under the `modules` directory.
-<br/>A `*.tfvars` can be created to give custom values to the variables.
-This provides reusability of the modules configuring the `*.tfvars`.
+<br/>A `tfvars` file can be created to give custom values to the variables.
+This provides reusability of the modules by configuring the `tfvars` file.

 ### <u>Terraform user guide</u>